 Tax Planning Strategies for ISOs

-Incentive stock options (ISOs) are one way for employees to receive equity, although many employers are shifting to restricted stock units.
+Incentive stock options (ISOs) are common in startup companies.
+After going public, many companies switch to restricted stock units.
 ISOs allow employees to buy a specific number of the company’s shares at a fixed price, the strike price, which is the market value on the grant date.
 The tax implications of exercising ISOs will vary depending on your strategy.
 So before exercising your options, it is very important to learn about tax planning strategies for incentive stock options.

 Favorable Tax Treatment for Incentive Stock Options

 A qualifying distribution occurs when an individual holds the shares for at least two years after the grant date and at least one year after the exercise date.
 After this period, when the stock is subsequently sold, the employee will pay long-term capital gains on the gain.
 The gain is the sale price less the grant price multiplied by the number of shares sold.
 Here’s an Infographic on How ISOs are taxed.

-Incentive stock options have unique tax benefits as opposed to other equity-based compensation methods, such non-qualified stock options or restricted stock units.
+Incentive stock options have unique tax benefits as opposed to other equity-based compensation methods, such non-qualified stock options or RSUs.
 Unlike other types of stock options, with ISOs, there is no tax due upon exercise.

 Further, if an employee meets certain holding requirements, the stock will only be taxed at favorable long-term capital gains rates when the stock is sold.
 But be aware – choosing to hold onto the stock for long enough to receive this favorable tax treatment does not come without a cost – it may trigger the Alternative Minimum Tax (AMT).

 ISOs will not be eligible for favorable tax treatment when a disqualifying disposition occurs.
 If ISOs are sold within two years of grant or one year of exercise they lose favorable tax treatment.
 Unlike the normal holding period for financial assets where long-term capital gains tax rates apply after a year and a day, with ISOs, the shares must meet longer holding requirements for the full benefit.